The evolution of NZAOC ammunition responsibilities 1939-1945

 1942

-Although New Zealand had been at war for just over two years, up to December 1941, it had been a distant European war not requiring the full mobilisation of New Zealand.
-The near-simultaneous attacks by Japan against Malaya and the Philippines and the speed of the Japanese advance southwards forced New Zealand onto a total war footing with the full mobilisation of the territorial army and the formation of additional Divisions for home defence and service in the Pacific.[15]
+In December 1941, New Zealand had been involved in the war in Europe for over two years, but it had not yet required full mobilisation.
+However, Japan’s almost simultaneous attacks on Malaya and the Philippines, followed by their rapid advance southward, forced New Zealand to transition to a total war footing.
+This meant mobilising the territorial army and creating additional divisions for home defence and service in the Pacific.[15]

-To meet immediate requirements for storing ammunition at Waiouru, authorisations for constructing 16 temporary ammunition stores were granted in April 1942.
-Completed on 18 July 1942, the 9m x 6m temporary wooden ammunition stores were located south of the main camp.[16]
+In response to the urgent need for ammunition storage at Waiouru, the construction of 16 temporary ammunition stores was authorised in April 1942.
+Completed by 18 July 1942, these temporary wooden stores, each measuring 9m x 6m, were situated south of the main camp..[16]

 1942 Magazine Design

-With the entry of Japan into the war, new magazines were approved.
-Due to the increased threat posed by Japan, the latest magazines were designed with the intent of providing additional protection and were known as types M, P, R1, R2 and R3;[17]
+With Japan entering the war, new magazines were approved.
+Due to the increased threat posed by Japan, the latest magazines were designed with the intent of providing additional protection and were known as types M, PS, PD, R1, R2 and R3;[17]

 • Type M – 7.18m wide of variable length, precast concrete walls and roof supported by interior pillars.

-• Type P – 7m or 14m wide of variable length, precast concrete walls and roof supported by interior pillars.
+• Type PS – 7m wide of variable length, precast concrete walls and roof supported by interior pillars

 • Type R1 – 7.62m wide of variable length.
 Concrete walls and roof supported by interior pillars.